Online, Augmented Memorial to the Jews Deported from France

 Jackie Schwarz applied her remarkable skills to fill gaps about Jews who came from Antwerpen or Belgium.

-My friends Jacqueline Weisz, a member of the Sons and Daughters of the Jewish deportees from France association and Philippe Boukara, historian at the Mémorial de la Shoah in Paris, provided me with useful advices and feedback on this project.
+My friends Jacqueline Weisz, a member of the Sons and Daughters of the Jewish deportees from France association and Philippe Boukara, historian at the Mémorial de la Shoah in Paris, provided me with useful advices and feedback on the first steps of this project.

 Finally, I wish to thank my spouse Isabelle, who supported me by her smart remarks and infinite patience.